phpMan > man > Data::Buffer(3pm)

 $buffer->put_char($bytes)

-length of the byte string $bytes; if it makes you uncomfortable to call put_char to put
+the byte string *$bytes*; if it makes you uncomfortable to call *put_char* to put multiple

 $buffer->get_bytes($n)